Kuwait

 Getting Around

-Kuwait has a modern and efficient public transportation system.
+Country has a modern and efficient public transportation system.
 The main options for getting around are:

 Public Transportation

-The public bus system in Kuwait is operated by the Public Authority for Roads and Transportation (PART).
+The public bus system is operated by the Public Authority for Roads and Transportation (PART).
 Buses serve routes within Kuwait City as well as between the city and major suburbs.
 Fares are very affordable.
 Routes and schedules can be found on the PART website.

 Within Kuwait City, the most useful buses for visitors are route 13, which connects the city center to the Kuwait Towers, and route 12, which goes to The Avenues Mall.
 Buses generally run from 5am to midnight.